Mento: History

 Mento draws on musical traditions brought by enslaved West Africa people.
 Enslaved musicians were often required to play music for their masters and often rewarded for such skills.
 The Africans created a creole music, incorporating such elements of these traditions, including quadrille, into their own folk music.

 The Jamaican mento style has a long history of conflation with Trinidadian calypso.
 The lyrics of mento songs often deal with aspects of everyday life in a light-hearted and humorous way.
 Many comment on poverty, poor housing, and other social issues.
 Thinly veiled sexual references and innuendo are also common.
 Mento can be seen as a precursor of some of the movement motifs and themes dealing with such social issues found in modern dancehall.
 It became more popular in the late 1940s, with mento performances becoming a common aspect of dances, parties and other events in Jamaica.

-The word mento is of uncertain etymology; it may be from an African language or Cuban Spanish; Rex Nettleford claimed the term was brought back from Cuba by Jamaicans returning from work there.
+The word mento is of uncertain etymology; it may be from an African language or Cuban Spanish; Rex Nettleford said the term was brought back from Cuba by Jamaicans returning from work there.
 Supposedly, it derives from the Spanish verb mentar, "to mention, call out, name", because of the subtle ways that lyrics criticised people (whether fellow blacks, or the whites who were in charge).

-Major 1950s mento recording artists include Louise Bennett, Count Lasher, Harold Richardson, Lord Flea, Lord Fly, Alerth Bedasse with Chin's Calypso Sextet, Laurel Aitken, Denzil Laing, Lord Composer, Lord Lebby, Lord Power, Hubert Porter, and Harry Belafonte, a New Yorker of Jamaican origin.
-His wildly popular hit records in 1956-1958, including "Day-O (The Banana Boat Song)" and "Jamaica Farewell," were mento songs sold as calypso.
-Previously recorded Jamaican versions of many Belafonte's classic "calypso" hits can be heard on the Jamaica - Mento 1951-1958 CD released by Frémeaux & Associés in 2009.
+Major 1950s mento recording artists include Louise Bennett, Count Lasher, Count Owen, Harold Richardson, Lord Flea, Lord Fly, Alerth Bedasse with Chin's Calypso Sextet, Laurel Aitken, Denzil Laing, Lord Composer, Lord Lebby, Lord Power, Hubert Porter, and Harry Belafonte, a New Yorker of Jamaican origin.
+His wildly popular hit records in 1956–1958, including "Day-O (The Banana Boat Song)" and "Jamaica Farewell", were mento songs sold as calypso.
+Previously recorded Jamaican versions of many Belafonte's classic "calypso" hits can be heard on the Jamaica – Mento 1951–1958 CD released by Frémeaux & Associés in 2009.

 Due in part to Belafonte's popularity, mento became widely conflated with calypso in the 1950s.
-In a 1957 interview for Calypso Star magazine, Lord Flea explained:
+In a 1957 interview for Calypso Star magazine, Lord Flea said:

-"In Jamaica, we call our music 'mento' until very recently.
+In Jamaica, we call our music 'mento' until very recently.
 Today, 'calypso' is beginning to be used for all kinds of West Indian music.
 This is because it's become so commercialized there.
 Some people like to think of West Indians as carefree natives who work and sing and play and laugh their lives away.
 But this isn't so.
 Most of the people there are hard working folks, and many of them are smart business men.
-If the tourists want "calypso", that's what we sell them."
+If the tourists want 'calypso', that's what we sell them.